-Student applies for an Irish bank account Student applies for a PPS (social security) number (Non-EU students must first obtain a GNIB card) Student completes a bank details form and a Scholarship Exemption Declaration Form.
-If the PPS number has not been received at this point, it should be emailed to the GSO when received Supervisor completes a Scholarship Authorisation Form (SAF) in conjunction with student.
-It is also recommended the student receives a scholarship Terms and Conditions letter Scholarship documentation is passed to the local Scholarship administrator who forwards this to the GSO by the monthly deadline Student receives a monthly stipend payment into their bank account on the last Thursday of each month (except December) Supervisor renews the scholarship each September by completing a new SAF
+1. Student applies for an Irish bank account 2.
+Student applies for a PPS (social security) number (Non-EU students must first obtain a GNIB card) 3.
+Student completes a bank details form and a Scholar PPS number has not been received at this point, it sho 4.
+Supervisor completes a Scholarship Authorisation Fo It is also recommended the student receives a scholar 5.
+Scholarship documentation is passed to the local Sch this to the GSO by the monthly deadline 6.
+Student receives a monthly stipend payment into the of each month (except December) 7.
+Supervisor renews the scholarship each September b